lem-project/lem/README.md

 # lem
 Lem is the editor/IDE well-tuned for Common Lisp.

+After installing lem, you can start developing in Common Lisp at once.

+That is, you can skip over writing tidy settings or installing many plugins as you do on Emacs.

 ## Screenshot
 ![Terminal](screenshots/terminal.png)

 [![Backers on Open Collective](https://opencollective.com/lem/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/lem/sponsors/badge.svg)](#sponsors)

-## Merit
-- After installing lem, you can start developing in Common Lisp at once.
-That is, you can skip over writing tidy settings or installing many plugins as you do on Emacs.

-- You can extend itself in Common Lisp.

-## Vision
+## Plan
 - To combine Common Lisp with Web ecosystem using Electron

+- To make a package manager on which you can build desktop applications

 ## Requirement
 - [roswell](https://github.com/roswell/roswell)